 The civil registration of a birth, an acte de naissance, has been explained in detail elsewhere.
 Over the years, there have been rules about adding marginal notes.
 Since 1945, the date of death has been added in the margin of the person's birth registration.
 Marriages were added from 1897.
 Adoption in 1955.
 Those who died in battle, mort pour la France, have had that noted since 1915.
 These marginal notes seem acceptable enough to non-French.
 What causes some confusion are the notes about the changed legal status of a child.

-- If the parents of the child married, they would at the same time swear that the child was theirs and this would legitimize the child's birth.
+• If the parents of the child married, they would at the same time swear that the child was theirs and this would legitimate the child's birth.
 This légitimation would be noted in the margin of the child's acte de naissance, the surname would change and the child would have full legal rights in relation to both parents.

 We have grown quite fond of these marginal notes, for they make a birth registration a whole life story, albeit often illegible.